Toggle diff (533 lines)

 +@item @code{emergency} (type: gexp)

-+Handler for emergency event.
++The handler for the emergency event.

 +